BridgingKnowledge/Medibridge-Ultrasound-Suite/README.md

 ## 🔗 System Overview

+This section provides a simple high-level overview of the system, showing how the hardware, local software, and cloud application connect:

 ```mermaid
 flowchart TD
     A[Ultrasound Hardware] --> B[Local Software]
     B --> C[Cloud Application]
 ```
+## 🏥 Detailed Architecture
+This diagram shows how onsite components (hospital/clinic) connect with the secure cloud application:
 ```mermaid
 flowchart LR
     subgraph Onsite[Hospital / OR / Clinic]